thuanvu301103/Testing_Server_with_API/README.md

-# Testing_Server_with_API
+# Testing_Server_with_HHTP_API
 ## Introduction
 - These are very simple server (runing on Node.js server-environment) for testing purpose
-- These server is configuration using Node.js platform
+- These server is configuration using Node.js server environment
 ## Intruction
 To use these server, you have to follow these steps:
 1. Make sure you have installed Node.js and npm